 Historically, a man’s initials would remain the same once married, while women would shift their maiden or given last name to the middle name slot and take their husband’s last name in place of their own.

-Today, couples use both last names, with a hyphen in-between, and many women choose to keep their maiden names.
+Today, couples use both last names, with a hyphen in-between.

 If the bride and groom decide to share a hyphenated last name, a hyphen is also used in the monogram.
 Elizabeth Grace Brown and Charles Smith would be the Brown-Smith family and use E B-S C as their joint monogram.
 If the bride decides to keep her given name, the couple's monogram would be dual initials only; the two last name initials are separated by a dot, a diamond or some other design element.
 This distinguishes the monogram from a hyphenated last name monogram.
 For example, Elizabeth Grace Brown and Charles Smith would use B*S as their joint monogram.